Ruchithaml/Soil-Fertility-detection/README.md

 Note: The code is taken from the internet and other sources.
+And I modified it acoording to my requirements.